How to Set Up a Great Pottery Studio Right at Home!

 • Manually operated

-Now, if you’re someone that’s interested in just pressing a button and not dealing with having to watch the pottery as it gets fired in different cycles, you go computerized.
+Now, if you’re interested in just pressing a button and not dealing with having to watch the pottery as it gets fired in different cycles, you go computerized.
 They’re reliable and they work well.

-If you really want to watch over the kiln and have a good idea of how much temperature is going on at this point, you can do the manual option.
+If you want to watch over the kiln and have a good idea of how much temperature is going on at this point, you can do the manual option.

-Personally, for the beginning, you’ll probably want to go computerized, since this will control the firing cycles unless you want to learn how to use a “kiln setter” that does shut off the kiln once the temperature is touched.
+Personally, for the beginning, you’ll probably want to go computerized, since this will control the firing cycles unless you want to learn how to use a “kiln setter” that shuts off the kiln once the temperature is touched.
 However, regardless of whatever one you choose, don’t just leave it unattended.
 If you do get the computerized one, you should stay in the room and work on other projects while keeping an eye on them.

-With kilns as well, you should make sure that they’re placed in the proper area and away from walls and the like, that could end up causing fires and explosions.
+With kilns as well, you should make sure that they’re placed in the proper area and away from walls and the like, which could end up causing fires and explosions.
 If you set this up correctly and do take on the proper safety tips as discussed before, you’ll be able to use your kiln in a very fitting manner and get the most out of it that you can.
-It’s definitely important to practice good kiln safety since this is the most dangerous part of pottery.
+It’s important to practice good kiln safety since this is the most dangerous part of pottery.

 The Tool Storage

-Tool storage is actually a super important part when it comes to pottery.
+Tool storage is a super important part when it comes to pottery.
 The last thing that you want is to have a killer studio set up, but then you don’t have a place to keep everything.

 You should make sure the location is centralized, especially since it will help you find the things that you need.